 The following killing methods are globally available and in use.
 The main purpose of this part of the chapter is to ensure that where killing methods are in use that they are undertaken in a manner that optimises animal welfare.

-For each killing method the description of the killing method and its use in each animal species, animal welfare concerns, identification of animal-based and other welfare measures, recommendations for effective use to optimise welfare, and any species-specific recommendations are presented in Articles 7.6.11. to 7.6.32.
+For each killing method, the description of the killing method and its use in each animal species, animal welfare concerns, identification of animal-based and other welfare measures, recommendations for effective use to optimise welfare, and any species-specific recommendations are presented in Articles 7.6.11. to 7.6.32.

 RATIONALE: Edited for clarity.